lostatc/codot/docs/codot.1.rst

 COMMANDS
 ========
-**sync** [*options*] [*config_name*...]
+**sync** [*options*]
-    Propogate changes in the config files given by *config_name* to all source files for which there is a template file, but only if those source files have not been modified since the last sync.
-If *config_name* is not specified, then changes in all config files will be propogated.
+    Propogate changes in all config files and roles to all source files for which there is a template file, but only if those source files have not been modified since the last sync.

     **-o**, **--overwrite**
         Overwrite the source files even if they've been modified since the last sync.

 **role** *role_name* [*config_name*]
-    Switch the currently selected config file in the role named *role_name*.
-    If *config_name* is specified, that config file will be selected.
-    Otherwise, it will show a list of config files available for that role as well as which one is currently selected.
+    Switch the currently selected config file in the role named *role_name* to *config_name*.
+If *config_name* is not specified, print a list of config files available for that role and show which one is currently selected.
+If *role_name* is not specified, print a table of all roles and their selected config files.

 EXAMPLES
 ========